Event-driven architecture: Event channel

 This is the second logical layer.
 An event channel is a mechanism of propagating the information collected from an event generator to the event engine or sink.

 This could be a TCP/IP connection, or any type of an input file (flat, XML format, e-mail, etc.).
 Several event channels can be opened at the same time.
 Usually, because the event processing engine has to process them in near real time, the event channels will be read asynchronously.
 The events are stored in a queue, waiting to be processed later by the event processing engine.

 Event processing engine

 The event processing engine is the logical layer responsible for identifying an event, and then selecting and executing the appropriate reaction.
 It can also trigger a number of assertions.
-For example, if the event that comes into the event processing engine is a product ID low in stock, this may trigger reactions such as “Order product ID” and “Notify personnel”.
+For example, if the event that comes into the event processing engine is a product ID that is low in stock, this may trigger reactions such as “Order product ID” and “Notify personnel”.